humdrum-tools/vhv-documentation/filters/dissonant/index.md

 *-	*-
 !!!filter: dissonant
 </script>
 A suspension consists of a voice that becomes dissonant either by sustaining or restriking a note before resolving the dissonance down by step.
-This sustained voice was referred to as the (*patient*) by Artusi, and it gets the `s` label at the moment of the dissonance.
-Another voice strikes a note that is dissonant against the suspended note, and this voice gets a `G` label for (*agent*).
+This sustained voice was referred to as the *patient* by Artusi, and it gets the `s` label at the moment of the dissonance.
+Another voice strikes a note that is dissonant against the suspended note, and this voice gets a `G` label for *agent*.
 It is common to have more than one agent per suspension.

 In Renaissance music with a ternary tactus, the dissonant portion of a suspension usually lands on the second beat of the tactus.
 So in order to detect ternary suspensions, like the example above taken from Obrecht's four-voice motet Mille quingentis, the definition of a suspension that we use allows the dissonance to be metrically strong or weak.
 Consonant suspensions are ignored.

 {% include verovio.html
 	source="rsus"
-	scale="40"
+	scale="30"
-	pageWidth="1000"
+	pageWidth="1400"
 	tabsize="10"
 %}
 <script type="application/json" id="rsus">**kern	**kern